Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Training Data Generation

-Once we collect a list of authority candidates $Z$, we can generate fake arguments made by each $z_i \in Z$ with the \textsc{BART} model that has already been fine-tuned in \Cref{subsec:disinfo_gen}.
-In specific, a ``<mask>'' token is inserted right after the filled-in sentence $y'$ in the input article to \textsc{BART} so that it knows where to perform infilling.
-To inform \textsc{BART} that it should generate a statement made by one of the authorities, we prefix the decoder with a template such as [$z_i$ confirmed that ``''], where $z_i \in Z$ is the name of the authority.
-The prefix ends with an opening quotation mark to indicate that it should be followed by a statement made by authority $z_i$.
-Furthermore, to increase the diversity of the generated statements, we devise a variety of templates, as detailed in \Cref{apx:app_auth_details}.
-Finally, the best sequence $s^*$ is selected with the lowest perplexity $s^* = \argmin_{s_i} \textrm{Perplexity}(s_i) $ where $s_i$ denotes the generated sequence using $z_i$ as the authority.
+Once we collect a candidate list $Z$, we then generate fake arguments made by each $z_i \in Z$ with the \textsc{BART} model that has already been fine-tuned in \Cref{subsec:disinfo_gen}.
+In particular, a {\tt <mask>} token is inserted right after the filled-in sentence $y'$ in the input article to \textsc{BART} so that it knows where to perform infilling.
+To inform \textsc{BART} that it should generate a statement made by an authority, we prefix the decoder with a template such as [$z_i$ confirmed that ``], where $z_i \in Z$ is the name of the authority.

+The prefix ends with an opening quotation mark to indicate that it should be followed by a statement by authority $z_i$.
+To increase the diversity of the generated statements, we devise a variety of templates, as detailed in \Cref{apx:app_auth_details}.
+Finally, the best sequence $s^*$ is selected with the lowest perplexity $s^* = \argmin_{s_i} \textrm{Perplexity}(s_i) $, where $s_i$ denotes the generated sequence using $z_i$ as the authority.

-\paragraph{Loaded Language} \textit{Loaded language} is another propaganda technique that utilizes emotion-triggering terms or phrases to influence audiences' opinions \cite{da-san-martino-etal-2019-fine, dimitrov-etal-2021-detecting}.
-Often times, loaded language involves the use of sensational adverbs or adjectives to exaggerate a statement.
+\paragraph{Loaded Language} \textit{Loaded language} is another propaganda technique that uses emotion-triggering terms or phrases to influence the opinions of the audience \cite{da-san-martino-etal-2019-fine, dimitrov-etal-2021-detecting}.
+Often, \textit{loaded language} involves the use of sensational adverbs or adjectives to exaggerate a statement.
 Based on this observation, we utilize the propaganda dataset released by \citet{da-san-martino-etal-2019-fine} where propaganda techniques are annotated at the fragment level (i.e. span level).
-The dataset contains 2,547 loaded language instances.
+The dataset contains 2,547 \textit{loaded language} instances.
 Yet, not every instance contains adjectives or adverbs that are emotion-triggering.
-To create valid training data for loaded language generation, we first use SpaCy\footnote{\url{https://spacy.io/}} to perform part of speech tagging and dependency parsing, and then keep the examples where there exists an adverb pointing to a verb or an adjective pointing to a noun through dependency parsing edges.
-This results in 1,017 samples of valid loaded language instances.
-Some generated examples for \textit{appeal to authority} and \textit{loaded language} are shown in \Cref{tab:propaganda_outputs}.
+To create valid training data for \textit{loaded language} generation, we first use SpaCy to perform part of speech tagging and dependency parsing, and then keep the examples where there exists an adverb pointing to a verb or an adjective pointing to a noun through dependency parsing edges.
+This results in 1,017 samples of valid \textit{loaded language} instances.
+Examples of the generated \textit{appeal to authority} and \textit{loaded language} are shown in \Cref{tab:propaganda_outputs}.